 Gerardo Parra is making quite the impression over his first few days in the majors.
 With three more hits on Saturday, Parra is now hitting .385 since his call up.
 He drove in three runs on Saturday and now has five on the season.

-Nolan Reimold had his first multi-hit game as a pro, and drove in his first run.
-He has struggled a little bit out of the box, going 3-13, but I still have high hopes for him as soon this season.
+Nolan Reimold had his first mult-hit game as a pro, and drove in his first run.
+He has struggled a little bit out of the box, going 3-for-13, but I still have high hopes for him as soon this season.

 Kevin Youkilis will start a rehab assignment on Monday, and if all goes well with him and his oblique strain, he could be back with the Red Sox when he is eligible on Wednesday.
 For those of you in weekly leagues, I would probably sit him down for one more week.